michalprzybyla/hedera-cli/docs/adr/ADR-004-key-protection-mechanism.md

 **Configuration Method:**

 - First-run wizard will prompt: "Enable key encryption?
 (Recommended for production, can be disabled for local development)"
-- In the future, it can be toggled via: `hedera config set encryption false`
+- In the future, it can be toggled via: `hedera config set encryption true|false`

 **When Encryption is Disabled:**